lgloege/dotfiles/README.md

 Configuration for GNU-screen

 # Homebrew
-Homebrew is a package manager for Mac that makes software simple.
+Homebrew is a package manager for Mac that makes software installation simple.
 The ```brew.sh``` script installs formulaes (or command line tools) and
 ```brew-cask.sh``` mainly installs gui applications.
 To install these formulaes and casks run the following commands.